-- 4. Whoever knowingly, without authorisation and for profit, suppresses or alters, by himself or by means of another, any information on rights management, shall be sentenced to between six months and six years' imprisonment and to a fine of between 500 and 1,000 days.
-The same penalty shall be imposed on anyone who for profit: - I. Distributes or imports for distribution rights management information, knowing that it has been suppressed or altered without authorisation. - II.
-Distributes, imports for distribution, transmits, communicates, or makes available to the public copies of works, performances, interpretations, or other works or performances.
+- 4. Whoever knowingly, without authorization and for profit, suppresses or alters, by himself or by means of another, any information on rights management, shall be sentenced to six months to six years of imprisonment and from 500 to 1,000 days' fine.
+The same penalty shall be imposed on anyone who for profit: - I. Distributes or imports for distribution rights management information, knowing that it has been suppressed or altered without authorization. - II.
+Distributes, imports for distribution, transmits, communicates, or makes available to the public copies of works, performances, interpretations, or other works/performances.